 Now this text is preserved as a part of this highlight (and you can have as many highlights on a chart as you want).
 When you place your mouse pointer over the highlight, the text will appear.

-If you decide to edit the text later (or eliminate it completely), just right-click on the highlight and choose Text Note from the menu which appears.
+If you decide to edit the text later (or eliminate it completely), you can right-click on the highlight and choose Text Note again.
 You can use this same menu to alter the color of the highlight.

 What you enter in a text note is utterly up to you; it could be as varied as: